ykmiura/ykmiura.github.io/_pages/about.md

 ## Education and Training

 Yuki received his Ph.D. in Human Biology from the University of Tsukuba, Japan, where he studied the biochemical and physiological roles of the small G protein Arf6 and its regulator ACAP3 in neuronal development.
 His doctoral research elucidated the molecular mechanisms of neurite morphogenesis and cortical neuron migration, contributing to our understanding of central nervous system development.
 Following his Ph.D., Yuki joined Stanford University as a postdoctoral fellow under the mentorship of Dr. Sergiu P. Pașca.
-During this time, he developed novel human stem cell-derived models, including striatal and diencephalic organoids, and integrated these into assembloids to study long-range neural circuit connections.
+During this time, he developed a series of human stem cell-derived models, including striatal and diencephalic organoids, and integrated these into assembloids to study long-range neural circuit connections.
 These models have been instrumental in identifying cellular and circuit-level phenotypes in patient-derived cells.

 ## Research Contributions